buley/dash/README.md

 With a string index name, it's possible to get a reference to an existing index from an object store.

-> index.delete
+> index.remove

-### IndexedDB Objects
+### Working With Singular IndexedDB Object

 It's possible to ["`add`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-add) (create), ["`get`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-get) (read), ["`put`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-put) (update an existing object, else create a new one) and ["`delete`"](http://www.w3.org/TR/2011/WD-IndexedDB-20110419/#widl-IDBObjectStore-delete) (destroy) single objects in an object store.
-Generally, to `delete` or `get` a record requires using its `key`, but `add` and `put` operations do not require a key and will actually return an object's object store key value when added or put (handy when using a key-generator and the key is unknown until after insertion).
+Generally, to `delete` or `get` a record requires using its `key`, but both `add` and `put` operations do not require a key and will handily return an object's object store key value when added or put (useful when using a key-generator and the key is unknown until after insertion).

-When adding or putting values, the various uniqueness rules that you create when using indexes on an object store together apply to any entries  added to that object store.
+When adding or putting values, the various uniqueness rules for the store and indexes together apply to any entries added to that object store.

-Requests for single objects generally happen against an object store or index.
-When using an index, it's possible to retrieve just the value of the key rather than return the entire object to which it's attached.

-#### IndexedDB Objects
+#### Adding IndexedDB Object Into An Object Store

 > object.add

-When you delete, get or put a single object you can specify the object store's primary key path in order to fetch it.
+#### Removing IndexedDB Object From An Object Store

-> object.delete
+> object.remove

+#### Getting IndexedDB Object From An Object Store

 > object.get

+#### Putting An IndexedDB Object Into An Object Store

 > object.put

-> objects.get
-> objects.update
-> objects.delete

-### IndexedDB Indexes
+### Working With Multiple IndexedDB Objects

 When querying for more than one object we must use indexes, and to use indexes we in complex manners we typically need to use a special type of request called a "cursor."
 When you want to ask for a range of data on an index, what you get back is not the data itself but rather a reference to a cursor, which offers asyncronous callbacks that fire when it retrieves objects from the store.
 When these callbacks fire, the programmer must either "continue" the cursor or abandon it.
 This process continues until either the programmer is done with the request or the cursor has exhausted the results from the request.